rafael-xmr/fcmp-plus-plus-optimization-competition-private/README.md

 incomprehensive to certain issues such as cache side-channel attacks, yet represents an automated way to eliminate some types of non-constant-time code.

-9) Submissions must not allocate more than 64 MB of RAM.

-This will be evaluated by the amount of pages allocated when run with `wasm-cycles`.

-10) Submissions may build a cache and store it in a static.
+9) Submissions may build a cache and store it in a static.

 The time to build the cache will be counted as part of the time for the benchmark to execute however.

-11) Submissions must pass the provided test suite and run with the provided benchmark.
+10) Submissions must pass the provided test suite and run with the provided benchmark.

 Modifications to the test suite and benchmark are not allowed, except for adding/extended trait implementations for elliptic curves tested with the `ec-divisors` lib.

-12) Submissions must score at least 20% better than the reference.
+11) Submissions must score at least 20% better than the reference.

 This is the baseline performance improvement target intended to disqualify trivial submissions.